akka207/.NET-Coursework/README.md

 Abandoned /Databases/Staff.db

 Currently has ability to create empty database in .../User/AppData/PManager/ by template (Change appsettings.json "ConnectionType": "LOCAL").
-Or use API access to remote db insted (see branch "api")
+Or use API access to remote db insted

 # Topic
 Personnel Manager.
 A program for managing user schedules and planning events (work schedules, salary dates, activities) in a calendar format.